 Two-Proportion Z-Test Calculator

-Enter successes and sample sizes for each group to get the z-statistic, p-value, and confidence interval.
+Enter successes and sample sizes per group to get the z-statistic, p-value, and confidence interval.

 Z-Test Result